Let’s pretend you’re the beneficiary of a trust, you must be wondering whether you need to pay taxes on a trust inheritance or not.

 Unfortunately, the answer to this question is: “Well, that depends…”

-Next Steps: Making an estate plan can be overwhelming.
+Next Steps: Understanding trust taxes can be overwhelming.
 We recommend attending one of our educational events.
 This tool will find one in your area.

 Here’s how it works: